Som-Energia/scriptlauncher/README.md

 ## Adding scripts

-You can run ScriptLauncher providing a yaml configuration file (or many).
+You can run ScriptLauncher providing a yaml configuration file (or many) as command line parameter.

-A configuration file contains a set of categories which each one include a set of scripts.
+A configuration file contains a set of categories each one including a set of scripts.

 ```yaml
 myfirstcategory: